 In our design, the compiler translates these \textbf{high-level} DistQASM instructions into \textbf{low-level} instruction sequences executed on respective nodes' QPUs.
 The \texttt{teleport} instruction is translated into two complementary instruction sequences: one instruction sequence on the source node and the other on the destination node.
 Similarly, the \texttt{cat\_ent} or the \texttt{cat\_disent} is also translated into paired instruction sequences that coordinate across the participating nodes.
 We illustrate this translation process using the \texttt{teleport} instruction as an example:

-On the source node's QPU, the compiler generates an instruction sequence that performs: \begin{enumerate} \item \textbf{Communication qubit allocation and zone transition}: An available qubit is requested from the communication zone, and the qubit state is transitioned from the computation zone to the communication zone.
+On the source node's QPU, the compiler generates an instruction sequence that performs: \begin{enumerate} \item \textbf{Qubit allocation and zone transition}: An available qubit is requested from the communication zone, and the qubit state is transitioned from the computation zone to the communication zone.
 This step reflects our decoupled QPU architecture, where computation and communication resources are physically separated.
-We assume that the QPU ISA provides instructions to perform this zone transition. \item \textbf{Teleportation protocol execution}: The teleportation protocol is initiated and delegated to the QNPU.
+We assume that the QPU ISA provides instructions (e.g., SWAP or physical move) to perform this zone transition. \item \textbf{Teleportation protocol execution}: The teleportation protocol is initiated and delegated to the QNPU.
 We define an ISA instruction, \texttt{SEND\_TP\_QUBIT}, to represent this step.
 Details are provided in the next section of QNPU ISA design. \end{enumerate}

 On the destination node's QPU, a complementary instruction sequence performs: \begin{enumerate} \item \textbf{Reception of the teleported state}: The state is received via the \texttt{GET\_TP\_QUBIT} instruction, which is executed by the QNPU.
-Details about this instruction's definition are provided in the next section of QNPU ISA design. \item \textbf{Zone transition back to computation zone}: Once finished the teleportation, the QNPU signals the QPU via a TRANSFER\_SUCCESS\_NOTIFY instruction (Details of this instruction are provided in section~\ref{subsec:micro-ops}).
+Details about this instruction's definition are provided in the next section of QNPU ISA design. \item \textbf{Zone transition back to computation zone}: Once finished the teleportation, the QNPU signals the QPU via a TRANSFER\_SUCCESS\_NOTIFY instruction (Details of this instruction are provided in Section~\ref{subsec:micro-ops}).
 The QPU then initiates a zone transition to move the teleported qubit state from the QNPU’s communication zone to the QPU’s computation zone. \end{enumerate}

 This instruction translation strategy allows DistQASM to serve as a scalable and expressive programming interface for distributed quantum systems, while delegating low-level resource management and synchronization to the compiler and underlying microarchitecture.